cbwinslow/opendiscourse.net-cf/ingestion/README.md

 ## Overview
 This directory contains the data ingestion system for OpenDiscourse, designed to fetch, process, and store data from government sources including govinfo.gov and congress.gov.

+The system includes a bulk data ingestion pipeline for efficiently processing large datasets from GovInfo's bulk data repository.

 ## Directory Structure
 ```
 ingestion/